What is the RFI Manager's workflow?

-When setting up the RFIs tool for a project, your Procore Administrator (or another user with 'Admin' level permission to the project's RFIs tool) can choose one person to act as your project's 'Default RFI Manager'.
+When setting up the RFIs tool for a project, your Procore Administrator (or another user with 'Admin' level permission to the project's RFIs tool) can choose one person with 'Admin' level permission to the RFIs tool to act as your project's 'RFI Manager'.
 This is accomplished using the 'Configure RFI Settings' link in the RFIs tool.
 For instructions, see Configure Advanced Settings: RFIs.

 If you are responsible for creating an RFI, the system will automatically select the designated 'Default RFI Manager' on all new RFIs.
 The creator (or a user with the appropriate permissions for editing an RFI) will have the option to change the assignment.
 For details, Create an RFI.